ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/administration/studio-admin.markdown

     * **Add Orchestrator**
-      This option will be available only if there are still nodes that an orchestrator haven't been assigned for.
+      This option will be available only if there are still nodes that an orchestrator hasn't been assigned for.

         ![Add Orchestrator 1](images/database-group_add-orchestrator-01.png "Add Orchestrator 1")